Phase 2 guidance and resources for people living in King County.

 - In-home faith-based services or counseling with up to 5 people.

-- Weddings and funerals (ceremonies limited to 30 people or 20 percent capacity indoors and outdoors, no receptions)
+- Weddings and funerals (limited to 30 people or 25 percent venue occupancy, whichever is less)

 - Essential travel and travel for activities allowed under Phase 1 and Phase 2.

 - Indoor Fitness (gyms, studios, sports facilities, etc.): Social distancing of 300 square feet, face coverings requirements and limit of 5 people or 25% in facilities larger than 12,000 square feet

 - In-home/domestic services (nannies, housecleaning, etc.)

 - Libraries (limited indoor capacity)